akram-shahareare/NaimingIdSpeedFuelLevel-In-JAVA/README.md

 # 🚗 Vehicle Status Tracker

-This is a simple Java console application that simulates a **car running on a road**, showing its **name (ID), speed, and fuel level**.
+**VehicleStatusTracker** is a simple Java console application that simulates a car moving on a road.
+It displays the car's name, speed, fuel level, and current status in real-time.

-It demonstrates:
-- Input handling with `Scanner`
-- Basic validation for speed and fuel level
-- Object-oriented programming in Java

 ---

-## 📌 Features
+## 📦 Features

+- Simulates a car driving on a road
-- ✅ Enter a vehicle ID, speed, and fuel level in a single line.
+- Displays vehicle name, speed, and fuel level
-- ✅ Automatically prevents negative speeds (minimum = `0`).
-- ✅ Keeps fuel level within `0–100%` range.
-- ✅ Displays vehicle status in a readable format.
+- Console-based output with clear formatting
+- Easy to extend for multiple vehicles or dynamic updates

 ---

-## 🖥️ Example Usage

-### Input
+## 🚘 Simulation Details

+This simulation features a single car:

+- **Name:** Akram's Car
+- **Speed:** 60 km/h
+- **Fuel Level:** 10 liters
+- **Status:** Running on the road

+---

+## 📄 Sample Output